AAlab1819/ProjectTeam03-A/README.md

 ### Greedy Approach
 <p align="justify">
-For the greedy approach, we first check if the sum is lying between 1 and 9*(length of the numbers), if not than print -1 -1 ( i mean Maximum sum we can form with a number of length m is 9*m(by placing all nines) so if s is greater than 9*m there is no answer.

-to find the maximum number, first we take as many 9 as possible and decrease the sum by 9 and when we sum become less than 9, we just print that digit and remaining digits should be zero.
+For the greedy approach, we first check if the sum is lying between 1 and 9*(length of the numbers), if not than print -1 -1 (i mean maximum sum we can form with a number of length m is 9*m (by placing all nines), so if s is greater than 9*m there is no answer.
+To find the maximum number, first we take as many 9 as possible and decrease the sum by 9 and when we sum become less than 9, we just print that digit and remaining digits should be zero.

-The hardest part its actually finding the minimum as there are restriction that there should be no leading zeroes thus we can't just start assigning 9 to low priority digits ( digits on the right), to escape that. we transvers from i=m-1 to i=0 and filling every digit. check if i=m-1 then he is filling 1st digit and (m-1) digits are remaining (excluding present digit). if i=m-2 then he is filling 2nd digit and (m-2) digits are remaining(excluding present digit). thus if its at some i the i digits are remaining. maximum possible sum we can form with those remaining i digits is 9*i and k is the remaining sum, since __j=max(0,k-9*i), the we assign 1 to j (if i==m and j==9), its because we should not have a leading zeroes, so its taking j at that place and subtracting j from remain of sum k.
+The hardest part its actually finding the minimum as there are restriction that there should be no leading zeroes, thus we can't just start assigning 9 to low priority digits ( digits on the right), to escape that.
+We transvers from i=m-1 to i=0 and filling every digit.
+Check if i=m-1 then he is filling 1st digit and (m-1) digits are remaining (excluding present digit).
+If i=m-2, then he is filling 2nd digit and (m-2) digits are remaining(excluding present digit).
+Thus if its at some i the i digits are remaining.
+Maximum possible sum we can form with those remaining i digits is 9*i and k is the remaining sum, since j=max(0,k-9*i), the we assign 1 to j (if i==m and j==9), its because we should not have a leading zeroes, so its taking j at that place and subtracting j from remain of sum k.

-snipplet code:
+Snipplet code:

 ```c++